crisward/dokku-clone/README.md

 ### Cloning Branches and Tags

-If you would like to build your app from another branch or tag your can pass that is a a third parameter ie.
+If you would like to build your app from another branch or tag your can pass that in as a third parameter ie.

 ```bash